rtarb41323/Vivado_HLS_AXI_MASTER/README.md

 1. An Arty Z7 dev board from Digilent (using the Z7020 processor).

-2. Vivado HLS (2019.1): Makes an AXI Master interface that reads an "input array" of float values starting from one DDR memory location (the processor side), adds a float value to this, and then writes the result "output array" of floats to a different location in DDR memory (back to the processor).
+2. Vivado HLS (2019.1) and the file "setMem_rmt.cpp": Makes an AXI Master interface that reads an "input array" of float values starting from one DDR memory location (the processor side), adds a float value to this, and then writes the result "output array" of floats to a different location in DDR memory (back to the processor).
 The "value to add", the "input array" memory location, and the "output array" memory location, and the "size"